cisco/mercury/python/README.md

 There are four distinct (but related) components:

 * protocols/tls.py - A Python library providing an API for fingerprint generation and inferencing
-* pmercury.py - A wrapper around protocols/tls.py that can process pcaps or listen to a network interface
+* pmercury - A wrapper around protocols/tls.py that can process pcaps or listen to a network interface
 * ../src/python-inference/&ast; - A Cython port of protocols/tls.py that can be called from C++14 or higher code
 * ../resources/fingerprint_db.json.gz - The star of the show; a detailed database associating billions of network and endpoint observations

 ## pmercury

-pmercury.py is designed to highlight the functionality of tls.py and to provide a simple interface into the fingerprint database.
+pmercury is designed to highlight the functionality of tls.py and to provide a simple interface into the fingerprint database.

 ### Dependencies

-pmercury.py requires Python 3.6 along with the following packages:
+pmercury requires Python 3.6 along with the following packages:

 ```bash
 pip3 install dpkt